magarveylab/prism-releases/README.md

 PRISM (PRediction Informatics for Secondary Metabolomes) is a software package for natural product genome mining.
 PRISM identifies biosynthetic gene clusters and generates libraries of hypothetical structures based on the identified genetic information.

+#### UPDATE: This repository is no longer maintained - for academic uses visit https://prism.adapsyn.com/

 ## Usage

 PRISM is a Java package, which can be deployed to a Tomcat 7 web server as a web application, or run from the command line.